BitFancy/BitFancy/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=HridoyHazard" alt="HridoyHazard" /> </p>

-🌱 I’m currently deepening my expertise in Blockchain Development, Smart Contracts, and Decentralized Applications (dApps) 👯 I’m eager to collaborate on Blockchain and Web Development projects that push the boundaries of innovation.
-🤔 I’m looking for insights and support on advanced Blockchain concepts and integration techniques.
+-🌱 I’m currently deepening my expertise in Blockchain Development, Smart Contracts, and Decentralized Applications (dApps) -👯 I’m eager to collaborate on Blockchain and Web Development projects that push the boundaries of innovation.- -🤔 I’m looking for insights and support on advanced Blockchain concepts and integration techniques.
-🥅 2021 Goals: To achieve mastery in Blockchain technologies and contribute to impactful projects.
+-🥅 2021 Goals: To achieve mastery in Blockchain technologies and contribute to impactful projects.
-⚡ Fun fact: I have a passion for photography and enjoy immersive gaming experiences.
+-⚡ Fun fact: I have a passion for photography and enjoy immersive gaming experiences.
 <table width="100%">
   <tr>
     <td width="50%">